refiget/deepseek-cli/README.md

 ## Neovim Configuration with init.lua

-DeepSeek CLI provides a simple `init.lua` example file that allows you to integrate all DeepSeek features into your Neovim setup with just one line.
+DeepSeek CLI provides a flexible `init.lua` example file that allows you to integrate all DeepSeek features into your Neovim setup with just one line.

-### How to Use init.lua
+### Basic Configuration

 1. **Locate the init.lua file**
    - The example file is located at `init.lua` in the DeepSeek CLI installation directory